 Understanding HMAC

-HMAC (Hash-based Message Authentication Code) is a powerful cryptographic mechanism that ensures both data integrity and authenticity by combining a secret key with a hash function.
-Unlike plain hash functions, HMAC provides an additional layer of security, making it resistant to tampering even if the underlying hash function is compromised.
-It is widely adopted in secure communications, API authentication, and digital signatures.
+HMAC (Hash-based Message Authentication Code) is a cryptographic tool that combines a secret key with a hash function to ensure data integrity and authenticity.
+Unlike plain hash functions, HMAC adds a layer of security by requiring a shared secret, making it resistant to tampering even if the underlying hash function is compromised.
+It is widely used in secure communications, API authentication, and digital signatures.

 How HMAC Works

-HMAC operates by performing two nested hash computations using a secret key and two constant padding values.
-This dual-layered approach ensures that the resulting HMAC value is unique to both the message and the key, preventing unauthorized modifications.
+HMAC operates through two nested hash computations using a secret key and two constant padding values (ipad and opad).
+This dual-layered approach ensures the resulting HMAC value is unique to both the message and the key, preventing unauthorized modifications.

 Core Components